 Thermal impact.
 The most significant type of environmental physical impact produced by the NPP is thermal impact.
-The thermal pollution MPL for the river Viliya is limited in accordance with [8, 9].
-Water temperature must not be raised by more than 5°C above the natural temperature of a water body, with the resulting temperature not exceeding 20°C in summer and 5°C in winter for water bodies being the habitats for (Salmonidae and Coregonidae) fish species.
+The thermal pollution MPL for the river Viliya is limited in accordance with [7].
+Water temperature must not be raised by more than 5°C above the natural temperature of a water body, with the resulting temperature not exceeding 20°C in summer and 5°C in winter for water bodies being the habitats for Salmonidae and Coregonidae fish species.

 Radiation impact.
 The limits for annual intake with air and food, the permissible average annual volumetric activity for inhaled air and the response levels in case of intake of radioactive nuclides with water are specified in [13] for population.
-The republican permissible concentrations of radioactive nuclides in foodstuffs and drinking water are specified in annex 9 [9] and paragraph 114 [8].
+The permissible concentrations of radioactive nuclides in foodstuffs and drinking water, valid in Belarus, are specified in [11].